ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Methodology

 \subsubsection{Temporally Causal Structure}

 As shown in \cref{fig:model_structure}, we design ImplicitRDP based on the standard Transformer-based \cite{transformer} DP with ResNet-18 \cite{resnet} visual encoder.
 We separate the observations into the ``slow'' part (visual observations $\mathcal{I}_t$ and proprioception $\mathcal{P}_t$) and the ``fast'' part (force signals $\mathbf{F}_t \triangleq \{f_{t-h_o+1}, \dots, f_{t-h_o+h_a}\}$).
+During training, this force sequence is aligned with the action chunk at the action-rate timestamps.
 Unlike standard Transformer-based DP which directly encodes all observations and applies full cross-attention between the action tokens and observation tokens, we treat the ``fast'' force signals as a temporal sequence aligned with the action chunk which are used for closed-loop control.
 To prevent future information leakage, we modify the model structure to meet the temporal causality requirement.
 First, we use GRU \cite{gru} for force encoding to preserve causality constraints.
-Second, we employ a causal attention mask for the force tokens, ensuring that the prediction of action $a_{t-h_o+s} (1\le s\le h_a)$ can attend to force tokens $\{f_{t-h_o+1}, \dots, f_{t-h_o+s}\}$ but not future forces.
-These structural constraints enable ImplicitRDP to achieve parallel training efficiency comparable to standard DP, while also enabling temporally causal processing of dense force signals.
+Second, we employ a causal attention mask for the force tokens, ensuring that the prediction of action $a_{t-h_o+s} (1\le s\le h_a)$ can attend only to the current and past force tokens $\{f_{t-h_o+1}, \dots, f_{t-h_o+s}\}$.
+The future force tokens, namely $\{f_{t-h_o+s+1}, \dots, f_{t-h_o+h_a}\}$, are masked out and cannot be used for predicting $a_{t-h_o+s}$.
+These structural constraints allow full logged force sequences to be processed efficiently during parallel training without future force leakage.